 With every penny at stake, there’s no room for “I don’t like beans.”

-I know dried beans aren’t the most glamorous food, but you need nutrition, they’re a nutrition powerhouse and they’re cheap.
+I know dried beans aren’t the most glamorous food, but your body need fuel, beans are a nutrition powerhouse.
+Plus, they’re cheap.

-- Always shop with a list and stay focused.
+- Always shop with a grocery items list and stay focused.
 In fact, shop as if you’re already late for an appointment.

-- Shop without kids if at all possible, and definitely not hungry.
+- Shop without kids if at all possible, and definitely don’t shop when you’re hungry.

 - You’re on a mission to get in, shop the list based on your meal plan, and leave.
 Viewing this errand as an excursion or something fun to do is a sure-fire way to ruin the budget.